enterspeedhq/enterspeed-docs/docs/tutorials/multilevel-navigation/1-getting-started.md

 }
 ```

-This is what the data will look like when ingested into Enterspeed:
+This is what a single data entity will look like when ingested into Enterspeed:

 ```json
 {